 - Add the meatballs then bring to a simmer over medium-high.
-Reduced the head to maintain the simmer and cook undisturbed until the meatballs are cooked through - about 8 to 10 minutes (160º interior). off heat, stir in the watercress and remaining 2 Tablespoons of fish sauce.
+Reduce the heat to maintain the simmer and cook undisturbed until the meatballs are cooked through - about 8 to 10 minutes (160º interior).
+Off heat, stir in the watercress and remaining 2 Tablespoons of fish sauce.
 Let stand until the greens are wilted and tender, about 1 minute.
 Stir in the lime juice.
 Taste and season with salt and white pepper, then stir in the scallion greens.

 Vietnamese Meatball and Watercress Soup